Anze Kopitar scores his 1,200th point while leading the Kings' 6-0 thrashing of the Wild

 The Slovenian center has spent his entire 18-season career in Los Angeles.
 According to the NHL, Kopitar is the fourth player in league history born outside North America to score 1,200 points with one team, joining Alex Ovechkin, Stan Mikita and Evgeni Malkin.

-The Wild finished their three-game road trip at 1-1-1 after being shut out for the fourth time this season, but only the first since Jan.
+Top defenseman Jonas Brodin sat out with a lower-body injury incurred during the win in Anaheim as the Wild finished their three-game road trip at 1-1-1.
+They were after being shut out for the fourth time this season, but only the first since Jan.
 13, when Arizona beat them 6-0.

 Los Angeles went ahead five minutes in when Danault scored his 17th goal on an alert deflection.
 Fiala, who forced a Wild turnover to set up Danault, then roofed a shot from the slot against his former team during a power play for his 23rd goal.